T0m2sT/Bob_The_Destructor/docs/README.md

 #### The Pattern

 We chose the **Model/View/Controller** pattern.
-This pattern is very common in projects which have to display a Graphical User Interface (GUI).
+This pattern is very common in projects which have to display any kind of interface.
 The main idea behind this pattern is dividing the software into three sections:

 * **Model** - represents the data and game logic
 * **View** - renders the model
-* **Controller** - receives and interprets the user actions
+* **Controller** - receives and interprets the user inputs

 #### Implementation